How to Write the Business Plan Products and Services Section

-The product and services section of your business plan is more than just a list of what your business is going to provide.
-Especially if you plan to use your business plan to get funding or find partners, your products, and services section needs to showcase the quality, value, and benefits your business offers.
+The products and services section of your business plan is more than just a list of what your business is going to provide.
+Especially if you intend to use your business plan to get funding or find partners, your products and services section needs to showcase the quality, value, and benefits your business offers.

-What's Included in the Product and Services Section of a Business Plan
+What's Included in the Products and Services Section

-The product and services section of your business plan format discusses your product or service, why they're needed by your market, and how they compete with other businesses selling the same or similar products and services.
+The products and services section of your business plan outlines your product or service, why it's needed by your market, and how it will compete with other businesses selling the same or similar products and services.
 Your product and services section should include:

 - A description of the products or services you are offering or plan to offer